List of accolades received by Soul (2020 film)

-Soul is a 2020 American computer-animated film written and directed by Pete Docter.
+Soul is a 2020 American animated film written and directed by Pete Docter.
 It features the voice of Jamie Foxx as Joe Gardner, a middle school music teacher who seeks to reunite his soul and his body after he unexpectedly dies before his big break as a jazz musician.
 Tina Fey also stars as the voice of 22, a soul with a pessimistic view of life that Gardner tries to inspire to go to Earth.